ChunyuanLI/MNIST_Inception_Score/README.md

 # Inception Score for MNIST

-Train a "perfect" MNIST classifier, and use it to computing inception score (ICP)
+Train a "perfect" MNIST classifier, and use it to compute inception score (ICP)

 With our ICP implementation (pre-trained model saved in directory 'model'), the testing set of MNIST yields a score
 <img src="https://latex.codecogs.com/gif.latex?$\bf{9.8793~\pm~0.0614}$" />